Cyfrin/Updraft/courses/security/1-review/8-storage/+page.md

 }
 ```

-In the example above, the constant variable `x` does not occupy a storage spot.
+In the example above, the constant variable `x` does not occupy a storage slot.

 ## Temporary Variables: Function Scope